 - helps parents understand and be more supportive of the school's curriculum, policies, and procedures.

 - builds school-community relationships in an ongoing, problem-preventing way

 - gives teachers an opportunity to get acquainted with the family and learn about their concerns, which, in turn, helps them respond to their needs

-There are several ways that you can help improve the family and parental involvement at your child's school.
+There are several ways that you can help improve the family engagement at your child's school.

 School Improvement Team

 Each Title I school has a School Improvement Team (SIT).
 Each team must have at least one parent representative who serves as a liaison between the school and the parents of the community.
 Some schools have more than one parent.
 The schools are encouraged to also include at least one parent of a special needs student.
-If you are interested in joining your child's school's SIT, please speak to the Principal or the Title I Facilitator.
+If you are interested in joining your child's school's SIT, please speak to the Principal.

 Each school would like to have a PTA/PTO.
 The function of this group is to support the mission of each school.
 Unfortunately, schools often need help funding special events and programs.
 Many PTAs/PTOs fundraise to provide money to help schools pay for these events and programs.
 Check with the principal to see how you can join or start a PTA/PTO at your child's school.

 Many schools welcome volunteers who enjoy helping out.
 Each school is unique and have different tasks that volunteers can perform.
 If you have a special talent, such as painting or sewing, you may want to volunteer to teach special classes to students.
 If you are interested in volunteering, please let your child's principal know.